vippsas/vipps-checkout/vipps-checkout-api.md

 *Direct Capture*, where a transaction is automatically captured upon reservation, *is not* supported in Vipps Checkout, and transactions will fail.

-For more info on the difference, see [Vipps eCom API FAQ](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md#reservations-and-captures)
+For more info on the difference, see [FAQs: Reservations and capture](https://github.com/vippsas/vipps-developers/blob/master/faqs/reserve-and-capture-faq.md)

 # Vipps side Transaction information